Menstruation Station

 Plan for Košice 2014–2025

-The publication Plan for Košice 2014–2025 guides readers through the entire process of creating the new land-use plan of Košice, presents its main principles, and shows how it can be applied in everyday practice.
+The publication Plan for Košice 2014–2025 guides readers through the entire 11 years long process of creating the new land-use plan of Košice, presents its main principles, and shows how it can be applied in everyday practice.
 It is intended for everyone interested in what is happening in the city – from representatives of local government to residents who want to better understand the city and seek new impulses for its participatory development.

-The publication is available in electronic form on the Plan for Košice website.
+(in Slovak).
 We are also happy to make it available for loan from our library.

 Essays about one Košice housing estate

-Urban Dialogue With a Post-Socialist Cityis a collection of essays, utopias and other contributions.
-All of them are based on our research of the housing estate Ťahanovce in Košice, during the pilot edition of Never Never School 2018: Can the former socialist housing estates become places to live and not just places to spend the night?
+All essays are based on our research of the housing estate Ťahanovce in Košice, during the pilot edition of Never Never School 2018.
+We asked: Can the former socialist housing estates become places to live and not just places to spend the night?
 How do they respond to changing policies and economic systems?
 Can new utopias respond meaningfully to old ones?
-The collection can be accessed online for free at this link.
-Happy reading!

 What is a caring city?
 What does care mean?

 Through stories, essays, interviews, photographs, video, and a game manual, the publication presents different aspects of care for places.
 It is based on the workshops, interventions, and lectures of Never Never School 2021, which took place at various locations across Košice.
 The reader therefore engages with local topics, while the approaches to care presented are applicable beyond the boundaries of the city and the summer school.
-The reader is available online at this link in slovak language.

 Mapping the In-Between